IamManchanda/youtube-search-clone/README.md

 ### API_KEY

-You would not API Key for running this
+You would need API Key for running this,

-Get it from here => https://console.developers.google.com/
+  - Get it from here => https://console.developers.google.com/

-Then update the key [here](https://github.com/IamManchanda/youtube-search-clone/blob/master/src/index.jsx#L22)
+  - Then update the key [here](https://github.com/IamManchanda/youtube-search-clone/blob/master/src/index.jsx#L22)